gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

   offcanvas:
     - mobile-menu
 ```

-The `1:` in the example above indicates that the three child sections are inside of a wrapper.

 This is a very simple Layout Preset, giving the user **Header**, **Main**, and **Footer** sections in addition to two independent **Sidebar** sections.
 Each section gets its own base styling that provides the base by which added **Particles** and **Positions** are placed.